 Oahu Scuba- Oahu Scuba Diving Hawaii !
-Dive Oahu Honolulu, discover scuba, shipwreck scuba diving, Hawaii scuba, beginner diving, first time scuba diving Oahu advanced, certification courses and referrals.
+Dive Oahu Honolulu, discover scuba with us, shipwreck scuba diving, Hawaii scuba, beginner diving, first time scuba diving Oahu advanced, certification courses and referrals.
 Scuba dive in Oahu - Waikiki Honolulu Diving !
 Going diving just got easier !

 When you think of seals you sure don't think of warm water seals like the Hawaiian monk seal.
 Most seals make their home in frigid waters, but the Hawaiian monk seal is definitely a rare tropical exception.
 Hawaiian monk seals live in and around Oahu island and primarily reside in the remote Northwestern Hawaiian Islands.
 These small islands and atolls are either uninhabited or little-used by humans.
 These islands are surrounded with beautiful coral reefs, which serve as great foraging grounds to swim and dive for fish, spiny lobsters and octopuses.